-Supplies for Rule 85.
-All supplies for the use the House. of the house shall be furnished upon requisition signed by the chief clerk and approved by the speaker.
+the House. of the House shall be furnished upon requisition signed by the chief clerk and approved by the speaker.

 Attendance of Rule 86.
-The clerk of the Employees at house and two employees Opening of Session. thereof designated by him, shall attend and receive compensation for a period of ten days for their services prior to and upon the opening of the next succeeding session of the legislature.
+The clerk of the Employees at House and two employees Opening of Session. thereof designated by him, shall attend and receive compensation for a period of ten days for their serpensation for a period of ten days for their services prior to and upon the opening of the next succeeding session of the legislature.